ryanmzilis/com.docker.devenvironments.code/How-to-use.md

 </section>
 ```

 Images are stored under `/images`.
 We organize images per pages.
 So every page has a folder where its images are saved.
-If you create a new page please also create a corrisponding folder in this directory.
+If you create a new page please also create a corresponding folder in this directory.

 ### Links

-As for all other contens links do not need any CSS class.
+As for all other contents links do not need any CSS class.
 Simply add an `a` element with a `href` attribute.

 ```html
 <p>